henry-luo/mark/docs/index.md

 ## Mark vs. S-expressions

 S-expression from Lisp gave rise to novel ideas like high-order composition, self-hosting program.
-The clean and flexible syntax of Mark make it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax).
+The clean and flexible syntax of Mark make it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax), just like s-expression.

-The advantage of Mark over S-expressions is that it takes a more modern, JS-first approach in its design, and can be more conveniently used in web and node.js environments.
+The advantage of Mark over S-expressions is that it takes a more modern, JS-first approach in its design, and can be more readily used in web and node.js environments.

 ## mark.js